shreekumar3d/jigita/EQUAL-OPPORTUNITY.md

 help, checkout the CONTRIBUTING file.
 You only need a practical working knowledge of languages for this.

+For a broader understanding of why "Equal Opportunity" matters, and how it is different from other approaches, see [PHILOSOPHY.md](PHILOSOPHY.md)

 # Note for Software Developers

 If you are a software developer, then you may find many things of value in the source code.
 Techniques and algorithms.
 You may build additional tools and call them your own.
 Any value you derive from the source code itself also is something that falls under your "obligation" of repayment.
 Again, the value of this is assessed by you.

 Finally, the developer strongly recommends that you continue the chain of "equal opportunity" when you share the source code in any form with others.
 That way you can ensure the sustainable development of the tool.